Kris Kristofferson: 1985–2021: Highwaymen and later years

 Kristofferson covered Brandi Carlile's "Turpentine" on the 2017 album Cover Stories.

-In August 2018, Kristofferson's final film, Blaze, opened.
-Three months later, on November 7, Kristofferson performed, with assistance from Carlile, the Joni Mitchell composition "A Case of You", from the 1971 Mitchell album Blue, at the Both Sides Now – Joni 75 A Birthday Celebration to celebrate the 75th birthday of Mitchell.
+In August 2018, Kristofferson's final film, Blaze, was released.
+That November, Kristofferson performed, with assistance from Carlile, a cover of Joni Mitchell's "A Case of You", from the 1971 Mitchell album Blue, at the Both Sides Now – Joni 75 A Birthday Celebration to celebrate Mitchell's 75th birthday.

-In June 2019, Kristofferson was announced as being one of the supporting artists for a Barbra Streisand "exclusive European concert" on July 7 in London's Hyde Park as part of the Barclay's Summertime Concert series.
+Kristofferson was one of the supporting artists for a Barbra Streisand "exclusive European concert" on July 7, 2019 in Hyde Park, London as part of the British Summer Time concert series.

-2021–2024: retirement and death
+2021–2024: Retirement

 By January 2021, Kristofferson announced his retirement from performing, citing age and concerns regarding the COVID-19 pandemic.
-According to manager Tamara Saviano, "It was an evolution, and it just felt very organic."
 Kristofferson's final performance was held in Los Angeles at the Hollywood Bowl on April 29, 2023, where he sang a cover of "Lovin' You Was Easier" with Rosanne Cash in honor of Willie Nelson's 90th birthday; the concert was later released as Long Story Short: Willie Nelson 90 that December.